RightToPrivacy/crypto_homes/README.md

 With Pinephone/Pinetab setups in mind.

 ## About:
 Ever thought about the benefits of compartmentalization?
 Such as encrypted "homes" (removable/storable) sdcards separate from your interal storage?
-Allowing you to create a "work" home encrypted sdcard, maybe a security one where compartmentalizing the encrypted sdcard home is a preference?
+Allowing you to create a "work" home encrypted sdcard, a "personal" encrypted home (environment sdcard) where you can make it to your liking possibly used for things like banking, accounts, and maybe a security encrypted home sdcard where compartmentalizing the encrypted sdcard home is a preference?

-How about a usb key compartmentalized away from your device for additional security?
+How about creating a usb key (out of any blank usbstick) compartmentalized away from your device for additional security?

+NOTE: At this time it still adds a password of your choice and does not delete this password - you can easily do this if you choose.
+I leave this up to the user as it can be important for some to have that backup password in case anything happened to their usb stick.

-This is the idea behind this.
-To allow secure storage and as many customized home sdcards as you would like to make, without going through all the work by hand.
+That's the idea behind this concept.
+To allow secure storage and as many compartmentalizable, customized home sdcards as you would like to make, without going through all the work of doing so by hand.
+In this way you can not only extend your internal storage but also create entirely different Home environments, depending on the occasion/security needs.

 ### SUGGESTED TO BACK UP FIRST IN CASE YOU ENTER BLOCK/DISC DEVICE NAMES WRONG- If done right your original home will still exist on the internal storage and can easily be switched by commenting out fstab/crypttab